-5.3.
-Dean's Office Recommendations Regarding Syllabi
+5.6 Dean's Office Recommendations Regarding Syllabi

-Faculty members are encouraged to use the course syllabus to convey information that students need in order to decide whether to take a class and how to succeed in the class.
+Faculty members are encouraged to use the course syllabus to convey information that students need to decide whether to take a class and how to succeed in the class.
 Clear information about the following should be included:

-- Office hours and contact information, including instructions for students who cannot attend office hours - Attendance policies - Grading policies - Deadlines for all major assignments and assessments, with at least some information regarding the nature of the assessment - Policies regarding submission of work, late work, extensions, and incompletes - Nature of the final work in the class (i.e., exam or paper in lieu of an exam).
+- Office hours and contact information, including instructions to set up alternative meeting times for students who cannot attend office hours - Attendance policies - Grading policies - Deadlines for all major assignments and assessments, with at least some information regarding the nature of the assessment - Policies regarding submission of work, late work, extensions, and incompletes - Nature of the final work in the class (i.e., exam or paper in lieu of an exam).